James Mackay (Georgia politician)

-James Armstrong Mackay (June 25, 1919 – July 2, 2004) was a U.S. Representative and lawyer from Georgia.
-MacKay was elected as a Democrat to the Eighty-ninth Congress.
-He was an unsuccessful candidate for reelection to the Ninetieth Congress in 1966.
+James Armstrong Mackay (June 25, 1919 – July 2, 2004) was an American politician and attorney from Georgia.
+Mackay was first elected to the United States House of Representatives in 1964, representing the 4th district as a Democrat.
+He served a single term, losing his re-election bid in 1966.
 He died on July 2, 2004, in Chattanooga, Tennessee.

 Early life and education

 Mackay was born in Fairfield, Jefferson County, Alabama on June 25, 1919.

-He graduated with an A.B. degree from Emory University, Atlanta, Ga., in 1940, where he was a member of the Kappa Alpha Order.
+In 1940 he graduated with an A.B. degree from Emory University in Atlanta, Georgia.
+He was a member of Kappa Alpha Order.
 Mackay attended Duke University from 1940 to 1941.
-After active duty, he then returned to Emory where he was president of the student body and received an LL.B. in 1947.
+After active duty, he returned to Emory where he was president of the student body and received an LL.B. in 1947.

 Military service

 During World War II, he served as a Coast Guard Reserve officer on the USS Menges, a destroyer escort in the Mediterranean, in 1944, and earned a Bronze Star Medal for rescuing men when his ship was torpedoed.